ezekg/sitepoint-programmatically-insert-wp-posts/create-posts-from-csv.md

 ### Gathering Our Data

-Next, let's create a closure that will fetch all of our CSV data and create a nice associative array of all of the data.
+Next, let's create a closure that will fetch our CSV data and create a nice associative array of all of the data.
 Now, it would be good to note that depending on what type of data you're using (whether that be CSV, JSON, Yaml, etc.), this closure will vary.
 So, I would suggest that you adjust this to fit your data.
 I've commented the code below so that you can better follow what is actually going on.

 A few additional notes:
 * The `$array[] = "value"` syntax is short for [`array_push`](http://php.net/manual/en/function.array-push.php), which pushes the assigned value onto the end of the array.